-Note: If you are having trouble getting your authentication to stay, in that you have to continuously keep logging in over and over, and you are accessing Tower directly, you may just need to clear your web browser's cache.
-In situations like this, often the authentication token has cached in the browser session and needs to be cleared.
+Note: If you are accessing Tower directly and are having trouble getting your authentication to stay, in that you have to keep logging in over and over, try clearing your web browser's cache.
+In situations like this, it is often found that the authentication token has been cached in the browser session and must be cleared.